STARR Method for reflection explained

-What is STARR Method?
+What is STARR Method for reflection?

 The method is also used by professionals in coaching, research and job interviews.
 STARR helps to answer questions about competencies accurately and completely and ensures that you become successful in, for example, conducting a job interview.